14 August, 2024

 What Can You Do with a Master's in Healthcare Administration (MHA)?The COVID-19 pandemic has exposed and exacerbated many of the most persistent issues facing healthcare administrators.
 In a February 2021 survey conducted by the U.S. Department of Health and Human Services Office of the Inspector General, hospital administrators reported pandemic-fueled worries about overstretched workforces and budgets.
-However, they also raised long-term issues like disparities in access to services, the technical demands of telehealth, a shortage of mental health services and staff turnover.
+However, they also raised long-term issues like disparities in access to medical services, the technical demands of telehealth, a shortage of mental health services and staff turnover.

-Strategic decision making was already vital to organizations such as hospitals, biopharmaceutical firms and payer organizations, but connecting business savvy with medical services and products will be even more crucial as we move forward.
+Strategic decision making was already vital to healthcare organizations such as hospitals, biopharmaceutical firms and payer organizations, but connecting business savvy with medical services and products will be even more crucial as we move forward.
 The U.S. healthcare industry relies on administrative leaders who can navigate the system’s unique challenges and complex regulations, while balancing both efficiency and high-quality services.

 Building resilient operations that are equipped for normal operations and the next crisis requires professionals with specialized skills and knowledge.
 Healthcare administrators make a difference in communities by helping their organizations adopt new technology, comply with regulations and find insights in data.
-You can prepare to excel in these careers with a master’s in healthcare administration, blending creative problem solving with quantitative research and sector knowledge.
+You can prepare to excel in these careers with a master’s degree in healthcare administration, blending creative problem solving with quantitative research and sector knowledge.

 What You Can Do With a Master’s in Healthcare Administration